visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![Plot of tweet frequency over time](/assets/images/plots/tweet_frequency_over_time.png)

-Another point to note, before we delve into the analysis, is that Twitter does not provide details of how it samples tweets when you conduct a search on its platform, so it is not guaranteed that it is a completely random sample.
-We were able to specify, however, that our sample focus on tweets from users in the UK (though tweets from elsewhere are also included).
+Another point to note is that sample focuses on tweets from users in the UK, though tweets from elsewhere are also included, just to a lesser extent.
+And finally, it is always worth highlighting

 ## Identifying gendered discourse

 ___